-"Bloating can be brought on by a miscommunication in the digestive process," says Abigail Hueber, RD, LDN, an integrative functional dietitian specializing in digestive health and owner of Above Health Nutrition.
+"Bloating can be brought on by a miscommunication in the digestive process," says Abigail Hueber, RD, LDN, a dietitian specializing in digestive health and owner of Above Health Nutrition.
 "Bitters can jumpstart the digestive process."

 Bitters are — much like the name implies — liquids made of bitter-tasting plant extracts, and typically contain alcohol.
 They're commonly used in plant-based medical systems to treat indigestion, per May 2015 research in Evidence-Based Complementary and Alternative Medicine.